Strategies to Win Over Old Employees as a New Boss

 The insult of a new boss— particularly in the case of an outside hire— is that the relationship dynamic presumes that someone just walking in the door has more authority than someone who has been grinding away for years.

-You can massage out some of that tension by enacting an open-door policy of sorts in your office.
+You can massage out some of that tension by enacting an open-door policy to win employees.
 Regularly seek input from team members.
 Find out what they think the most pressing workplace concerns are.

 Not only will this help you reinforce your relationship, but it will also most likely serve as a highly productive way to begin your new job.
 After all, there is wisdom in experience.
 Why wouldn’t you take advantage of that?